jakeashdown/graphql-backend/README.md

 ## Development server

 Run `~reStart` from the sbt shell for a dev server.
 Navigate to `http://127.0.0.1:8080/`.
 The server will automatically reload if you change any of the source files.

+## GraphQL schema generation

+Run `graphqlSchemaGen` from the sbt shell.
+This depends on the following `build.sbt` configuration:
+* `graphqlSchemaSnippet` is the Sangria schema definition
+* `target in graphqlSchemaGen` is the output directory